Drug And Alcohol Addiction In Long Beach, California

 Though the rate of overdose deaths in Long Beach is lower than the national average, the numbers are still alarmingly high.
-Prescription opioid deaths in Long Beach are higher than that of surrounding cities in Los Angeles County.
-In the previous year, 28% of those with an opioid addiction were prescribed opioids by their doctor.
-Because the risk of long-term opioid abuse increases considerably after 5 days of regular use, many California doctors now prescribe lower quantities of painkillers.
+Prescription Opioid deaths in Long Beach are higher than that of surrounding cities in Los Angeles County.
+Because the risk of long-term Opioid abuse increases considerably after 5 days of regular use, many California doctors now prescribe lower quantities of painkillers.

 An estimated 8.7% of Long Beach residents could be classified as having a substance use disorder.

 In one year, $10.3 billion was forfeited in healthcare and lost productivity costs due to substance abuse.

 Addiction Treatment Services In Long Beach

 For individuals suffering from addiction in Long Beach, there are many options when seeking treatment.
 Los Angeles County is home to some of the nation’s most popular and luxurious addiction treatment centers.
 California also maintains a number of programs that ensure adequate detox care and rehab services are available to its residents.

 Every Los Angeles County resident is eligible for access to no-cost substance use treatment services at any provider in the Department of Health and Human Services network.
 Residents cannot be charged any fees (if they meet medical necessity) or turned away, even when an application is incomplete.